kud1ing/rucaja/README.md

 Calling JVM code from Rust via JNI.

-## Status
+## Usage

+JNI calls are about 10-20 times slower than regular JVM instructions.
+It is adviced to call as few functions as possible that do as much work as possible.

-Creating a flat Java wrapper class and producing a fat JAR with all the dependencies reduces the Rust interface code.
+Creating a flat Java wrapper class and producing a fat JAR with all the dependencies also reduces the amount of Rust interface code.

 A more complete example is [kud1ing/tinkerpop-rs](https://github.com/kud1ing/tinkerpop-rs) which uses Rucaja to call [Apache TinkerPop](https://tinkerpop.apache.org).

 ## Platforms